visionforyou/workshops/handout.md

 ### I. Reflection --- the Three Acknowledgements

- 1. We acknowledged that we are the cause of our own unhappiness through our self-centered behaviours, thoughts and feelings (otherwise known as sins).
+ 1. We acknowledged that **we are the cause of our own unhappiness** through our self-centered behaviors, thoughts and feelings (otherwise known as sins).
 The cause is not other people or circumstances, no matter how unfortunate.

- 2. We acknowledged that we are unable to control our thoughts and actions perfectly or to rid ourselves of that unhappiness, which is in the form of resentment and fear.
+ 2. We acknowledged that **we are unable to control our thoughts and actions perfectly** or to rid ourselves of that unhappiness, which is in the form of resentment and fear.

- 3. We acknowledged that our sole hope for happiness is in God.
+ 3. We acknowledged that **our sole hope for happiness is in God**.
 We set ourselves this ideal for living: with God’s grace we can do his will, be free of resentment and fear and have a good, beautiful and joyful life.
 Once we have accepted this truth, then we do have a choice and we can say that misery is optional.

 ### II.
 Action --- the Five Spiritual Exercises

- 1. We adopted a daily routine of prayer, reflection and good works.
+ 1. We adopted a **daily routine of prayer, reflection and good works**.

- 2. When the daily routine had become habitual, we undertook a detailed written self-examination, looking at our past thoughts, feelings and behaviors in order to root out the resentments and fears arising from our self-centeredness.
+ 2. When the daily routine had become habitual, we undertook a **detailed written self-examination**, looking at our past thoughts, feelings and behaviors in order to root out the resentments and fears arising from our self-centeredness.
 We admitted our shortcomings to God and to another trusted person.

- 3. We made amends for any harms done, provided that to do so would not cause more harm.
+ 3. We **made amends for any harms done**, provided that to do so would not cause more harm.

- 4. We discerned our personal vocation by consideration of what we would like to do in our wildest dreams, and then worked towards that goal.
+ 4. We **discerned our personal vocation** by consideration of what we would like to do in our wildest dreams, and then worked towards that goal.

- 5. We continued to deepen our spiritual lives through the practice of a daily routine of prayer, reflection and good works.
+ 5. We **continued to deepen our spiritual lives** through the practice of a daily routine of prayer, reflection and good works.

 ## A Summary of the Daily Routine